plone/volto/docs/source/index.md

 combined with the ability to use the mature Plone CMS backend as a development platform.

 Thanks to the use of the Plone REST API, it is fully compatible with Plone's content type framework.
-But its power comes from the innovative Pastanaga Editor, which provides a flexible WYSIWYG editing interfaces based on "blocks".
+But its power comes from the innovative Pastanaga editor, which provides a flexible WYSIWYG editing interfaces based on "blocks".

 Thanks to their simplicity and easy access to advanced frontend integration,